Explore the nation's oldest city on Spring Break and become a part of the action.

 Old Town Trolley Tours and Ripley's Sightseeing Trains allow you to enjoy the fresh air while touring the town.
 This is one of the first things you should do if you are planning to explore St. Augustine's past while visiting.
 The knowledgeable driver will take you on a trip around downtown St. Augustine referencing historical facts along with occasional local restaurant tips, so pay attention!

 If you need to get out of the sun for a bit, or if the rain is imposing on your plans, St. Augustine has many indoor activities to keep everyone happy.
-Ripley’s Believe it or Not!
+Ripley's Believe it or Not!
 Museum will get everyone's imagination going with the many oddities on display.
-The lifelike wax figures on display at Potter’s Wax Museum will be variably recognized by the young and old with iconic sculptures from Tiger Woods, to Kramer from Seinfeld, to Queen Victoria.
+The lifelike wax figures on display at Potter's Wax Museum will be recognized by the young and old with iconic sculptures from Tiger Woods, to Kramer from Seinfeld, to Queen Victoria.
 Those who love all things gore, will enjoy the Medieval Torture Museum, a place not for the faint of heart.

-I spent most of my college spring breaks here and never traveled to some crazy party town.
+I spent most of my college spring breaks here and never traveled to any of the crazy party towns.
 This was partly because Flagler College's spring break is so short, but also due to the fact that St. Augustine is the perfect place to relax, and that was all any of us wanted to do over those few precious days off.
 If a stress free, historical trip is what you're looking for, then you should visit St. Augustine.
 You'll get to unwind, the kids will have fun, and they'll get a history lesson or two without even realizing it.

 Local St. Augustine blogger Meaghan Alvarado is a Flagler College graduate who writes on many topics ranging from fashion and food to crafts and local St. Augustine happenings.

 This article was originally written in 2014 and has been updated to reflect current information this year.